ShawnDhaliwal/saiddit/README.md

 4. [FIXED] A list of all subsaiddits appears between the navigation bar and tabs.
 Not good.
 Can't figure out why, makes no sense.
 This list should only appear in a popup.
 LESSON LEARNED: NEVER USE JQUERY MOBILE FOR WEB BOWSER, BUT TOO LATE NOW WE KEEP IT

-NOTE
-Considering to replace jquery mobile with simple jquery, for obvious reasons.